 Seen by: Name Date

 Report Sign off County Solicitor Honor Clarke 04-06

 Monitoring Officer Scott Wooldridge 13-06

 Corporate Finance Stephen Morton 24-05

 Human Resources Chris Squire 05-06

 Senior Manager Sheila Collins 24-05

 Cabinet Member Cllr Mandy Chilcott 13-06

-Forward Plan Reference: FP/19/05/11 FP/19/05/11
+Forward Plan Reference: FP/19/05/11

-Summary: requirement of the covers the Treasury report: - Is prepared in a Management C Gives details of management tr Presents details investment acti Reports on the transactions.
-Confirms comp Is prepared in accordance with the CIPFA Treasury Management Code and the Prudential Code.
+Summary: The Annual Treasury Management Outturn Report is a requirement of the CIPFA Treasury Management Code and covers the Treasury Management activity for 2018-19.
+This report: - Is prepared in accordance with the CIPFA Treasury Management Code and the Prudential Code.
 Gives details of the outturn position on treasury management transactions in 2018-19.
 Presents details of capital financing, borrowing, and investment activity.
 Reports on the risk implications of treasury decisions and transactions.
+Confirms compliance with treasury limits and Prudential Indicators or explains non-compliance.

-Recommendations: - This is a formal report and the Cabinet is asked to approve it and submit it to Full Council on 17th July 2019.
+Recommendations: This is a formal report and the Cabinet is asked to approve it and submit it to Full Council on 17th July 2019.

 Reasons for Recommendations: The Local Government Act 2003 requires the Council to operate the overall treasury function with regard to the CIPFA Code of Practice for Treasury Management in the Public Services.
 The Code requires Full Council to receive as a minimum, an annual strategy and plan in advance of the year, a mid-year review, and an annual report after its close.
 This is the full-year review for 2018-19.

-Links to Priorities Effective Treasury Management provides support to the range

-and Impact on of business and service level objectives that together help to

-Service Plans: deliver the Somerset County Plan.
+Links to Priorities and Impact on Service Plans: Effective Treasury Management provides support to the range of business and service level objectives that together help to deliver the Somerset County Plan.

 Consultations Not Applicable

 undertaken:

 Financial None directly

 Implications:

 Legal Implications: None

 HR Implications: None

 There are no specific risks associated with this outturn report.

 The risks associated with Treasury Management are dealt with

 Risk Implications: in the Annual Treasury Management Strategy, Annual

 Investment Strategy, and Treasury Management Practice

 documents.

 Other Implications None

 (including due regard

 implications):

 Scrutiny comments / The Audit Committee is the nominated body to provide

 recommendation (if scrutiny for Treasury Management and this report will be sent

 any): to Audit Committee members.